| Woodblock

 art, woodblock printmaking became less important.
 Engraving and intaglio became

+the mainly used printmaking techniques in Europe.
 In the mid 18th century, the first wood engravings

 emerged in England.
 Finest lines were engraved into hard woods like boxwood,